Psyllium

-Psyllium (/ˈsɪliəm/), or Isabgol or ispaghula (/ˌɪspəˈɡuːlə/), is the common name used for several members of the plant genus Plantago whose seeds are used commercially for the production of mucilage.
+Psyllium (/ˈsɪliəm/), also known as isabgol and ispaghula (/ˌɪspəˈɡuːlə/), is any of several members of the plant genus Plantago whose seeds are used commercially for the production of mucilage.
 Psyllium is mainly used as a dietary fiber to relieve symptoms of both constipation and mild diarrhea, and occasionally as a food thickener.
 Allergy to psyllium is common in workers frequently exposed to the substance.

 It is generally safe and moderately effective as a laxative.
 Use of psyllium in the diet for three weeks or longer may lower blood cholesterol levels in people with elevated cholesterol, and may lower blood glucose levels in people with type 2 diabetes.
 Use of psyllium for a month or longer may produce a small reduction in systolic blood pressure.

 The plants from which the seeds are extracted tolerate damp and cool climates, and are mainly cultivated in northern India.

 Uses

 Preparation

 Psyllium is produced mainly for its mucilage content.
-The term mucilage describes a group of clear, colorless, gelling agents derived from plants.
+The term mucilage describes a group of clear, colorless gelling agents derived from plants.
 The mucilage obtained from psyllium comes from the seed coat.
 Mucilage is obtained by mechanical milling (i.e. grinding) of the outer layer of the seed.
 Mucilage yield amounts to about 25% (by weight) of the total seed yield.
-Plantago-seed mucilage is often referred to as husk, or psyllium husk.
+Plantago-seed mucilage is often referred to as husk or psyllium husk.
 The milled seed mucilage is a white fibrous material that is hydrophilic, meaning that its molecular structure causes it to attract and bind to water.